Pflugerville, TX City Council · Place 1

 Housing & Affordability

 Teachers, first responders, seniors, and young families should be able to afford to live in the city they serve.
-That means more options, not just more apartments.
+That means more housing options across price points and life stages.

 Mobility & Safety